Falakiko Manu

 He previously played for the Canterbury-Bankstown Bulldogs in the NRL.

 Playing career

 In round 16 of the 2021 NRL season, Manu made his debut for Canterbury-Bankstown against the Manly-Warringah Sea Eagles where Canterbury suffered a 66–0 defeat.

 On 31 August 2021, Manu was one of twelve players who were told by Canterbury that they would not be offered a contract for the 2022 season and would be released at season's end.

+On 1 March 2022, it was announced that Manu had signed for Wynnum-Manly in the Queensland Cup.